jaemsz/opswat/README.md

 ### Unexpected observations
 1. Expected a list of files in the archive in the scan result, but did not see it in my testing.
 As a result, I did not implement any code to handle this case.
-2. Expected the file upload API to return right away if an invalid key was specified, but it took longer than expected.
-Maybe this is by design?

 ### Test cases
 1. PE files